IanOlin/Thermal/README.md

 # Thermal
 TODO:
-Change ODE functions to take stocks and parameters.
-Check all of the rewritten parameters.
+Get netflow to handle mass and finialize our visualizations

 Our question is how much liquid we will heat.